HelmerDenDekker/HelmerDenDekker.github.io/docs/blog/domaindrivendesignwebshop/1domaindrivendesignwebshop.md

 # 1 Domain-driven design: Designing a webshop
-*19-6-2023 - updated 23-6-2023*
+*19-6-2023 - updated 17-7-2023*

-Taking inspiration from the Software architecture course, I will be discussing the e-shop, or webshop for the demo.
+Taking inspiration from the Software architecture course, I will be discussing the e-shop, or webshop.
+I will use this as a demo for approaching and learning about domain-driven design.
 This is the first blog in a series.

 ## Starting point for the design